How To Invest In Property Without Being A Landlord

 Last updated 31st July 2018 • JaeVee Marketing • JaeVee

-The once popular property investment of buy to let is quickly becoming a mine field with the introduction of stamp duty tax and the withdrawal of tax relief.
+The once popular buy to let property investment strategy is quickly becoming a mine field with the introduction of stamp duty tax and the withdrawal of tax relief.

 So, how can you invest in property without becoming a landlord?